itsdotnickscott/Periodic-Tables-Documentation/README.md

 2. If you cloned the project, then it is possible that the project is still connected to Thinkful's repo.
 We need to delete the `.git` folder in the directory (NOT `.github`).
 If you can't find the `.git` folder, go to your File Explorer, and view hidden items.
 You should be able to see it and delete it.
 3. [Create a project on Vercel](https://vercel.com/new).
 4. Link up your GitHub account if you haven't already.
-5. If everything's good up till this point, you should be able to import your capstone project into vercel.
+5. If everything's good up till this point, you should be able to import your capstone project into Vercel.
 6. Select your personal account.
 7. Select the `back-end` folder, and press 'Continue'.
 8. Blah blah blah options.
 Name the project so you can tell it is the backend, something like `periodic-tables-backend`.
 9. Deploy, baby!!
 10. After it is deployed, the preview should say something like `{"error":"Path not found: /"}`.
 Good news: this error is good.
 It means it deployed correctly.
 11. Time to do the same process but for the `front-end` folder.
 [Create a project on Vercel again](https://vercel.com/new) and import the same GitHub repo.
 You don't have to do anything special.
 You'll notice that the final settings page recognizes that it is a React app.
 That's neat!
 12. If everything worked out, you should see the base template of the starter project.
-The BEST part about deploying via GitHub is that Vercel will automatically update your website **every time you push your project into your GitHub repo**.
+The BEST part about deploying via GitHub is that Vercel will automatically update your website **every time you push your project onto your GitHub repo's main branch**.
 That saves SO MUCH headache from deploying via the command line, at least in my opinion.

 ---